Financial Strength

 In New Zealand, Zurich’s general insurance products are underwritten by Zurich Australian Insurance Limited (ZAIL), trading as Zurich New Zealand.

-ZAIL’s solvency margin at 31 December 2023 was NZD 239m in excess of the prescribed capital requirement required by the Australian Prudential Regulation Authority (APRA), with a capital ratio of 1.55.
-This is based on the adjusted net assets of NZD 672m compared to a prescribed capital requirement of NZD 433m.
-ZAIL is regulated by both the APRA and the Reserve Bank of New Zealand.
+ZAIL’s solvency margin at 31 March 2025 was $297m in excess of the prescribed capital requirement required by the Australian Prudential Regulation Authority (APRA), with a capital ratio of 1.63.
+This is based on the adjusted net assets of $767m compared to a prescribed capital requirement of $470m.
+ZAIL is regulated by APRA and its New Zealand Branch by the Reserve Bank of New Zealand.

-ZAIL has an insurer financial strength rating of AA- from Standard & Poor’s (Australia) Pty Ltd. This rating shows that the company has very strong financial security characteristics.
+ZAIL has a financial strength rating of AA- from S&P Global Ratings.
+This rating shows that the company has very strong financial security characteristics.

 Standard & Poor’s rating scale for an insurer’s financial strength, together with a summary of Standard & Poor’s description is: AAA (Extremely Strong), AA (Very Strong), A (Strong), BBB (Good), BB (Marginal), B (Weak), CCC (Very Weak), CC (Extremely Weak), SD (Selective Default), D (Default), NR (Not Rated).
 Ratings from ‘AA’ to ‘CCC’ may be modified by the addition of a plus (+) or minus (-) sign to show relative standing within the major rating categories.
 Further information on these ratings is available from www.standardandpoors.com.